July Crisis: British thinking

 Britain's reasons for declaring war were complex.
-After the war began the propaganda reason given was that Britain was required to safeguard Belgium's neutrality under the Treaty of London 1839.
-The German invasion of Belgium was, therefore, the casus belli and, importantly, legitimized and galvanized popular support for the war among the antiwar Liberal Party constituency.
+After the war began the propaganda reason given was that Britain was required to safeguard Belgium's neutrality under the Treaty of London.
+The German invasion of Belgium was, therefore, the casus belli and, importantly, legitimised and galvanised popular support for the war among the antiwar Liberal Party constituency.
 However, the Treaty of London of 1839 had not committed Britain on her own to safeguard Belgium's neutrality.

 Rather, Britain's support for France was decisive.
-Edward Grey argued that the naval agreements with France (although they had not been approved by the Cabinet) created a moral obligation vis a vis Britain and France.
+Grey argued that the naval agreements with France (although they had not been approved by the Cabinet) created a moral obligation vis-à-vis Britain and France.
 British Foreign office mandarin Eyre Crowe stated: "Should the war come, and England stand aside, one of two things must happen. (a) Either Germany and Austria win, crush France and humiliate Russia.
 What will be the position of a friendless England? (b) Or France and Russia win.
 What would be their attitude towards England?
 What about India and the Mediterranean?"

-In the event that Britain abandoned its Entente friends, Britain feared that if Germany won the war, or the Entente won without British support, then, either way, it would be left without any friends.
+In the event that Britain abandoned its Entente allies, Britain feared that if Germany won the war, or the Entente won without British support, then, either way, it would be left without any allies.
 This would have left both Britain and her Empire vulnerable to attack.

-Domestically, the Liberal Cabinet was split and in the event that war was not declared the Government would fall as Prime Minister Asquith, Edward Grey and Winston Churchill made it clear they would resign.
+Domestically, the Liberal Cabinet was split and in the event that war was not declared the government would fall as Asquith, Grey, and Churchill made it clear they would resign.
 In that event, the existing Liberal government would lose control of Parliament and the pro-war Conservatives would come to power.
 The Liberal Party might never recover—as indeed happened in 1916.